Objective research to aid investing decisions

 Inflation Forecast Update

-The Inflation Forecast now incorporates actual total and core Consumer Price Index (CPI) data for September 2024.
-The actual total (core) inflation rate is a little lower than (a little higher than) forecasted.
+The Inflation Forecast now incorporates actual total and core Consumer Price Index (CPI) data for January 2025.
+The actual total (core) inflation rate is about the same as (about the same as) forecasted.

 Continue to archive for older articles